tecnologer/code-stats/README.md

 # Code Stats

-Collects the code statistics of a given directory.
+Collects the code statistics of a given directory, and could compare with the previous stats.

 ## Pre-requisites